Comprehensive Animal Control Regulations

 - Thurston County Code Ch.
 9.10 – Covers animal care and control, including identifying a single countywide stock-restricted area and requires licensing of dogs and cats.

 - Whatcom County Code Ch.
 6.04 – Requires dog licenses in unincorporated areas of county, lists specific nuisance infractions, provides for exotic and/or wild animal permit procedures, and establishes an administrative fee schedule.

 - Franklin County Code Sec.
 17.26.030(C) – RS-40 suburban district allows one animal for each full 10,000 sq. ft. parcel, minus the effective lot size of the dwelling, and restricts the location the animals.

 - SeaTac Municipal Code Sec.
-15.440.100 – Offers a chart showing lot size and number of ‘outside’ animals allowed, no similar limits place on ‘indoor’ animals
+15.440.100 – Offers a chart showing lot size and number of "outside" animals allowed; fewer limits on "indoor" animals

 - Seattle Municipal Code Sec.
 23.42.052 – Covers the keeping of small animals, domestic fowl, and bees, and permits keeping of some farm animals based on lot size.